-What to do at Silverwood Theme Park in Northern Idaho with kids and teens!
+What to do at Silverwood Theme Park is here.
+Best Northern Idaho theme park to visit with your kids and teens!
 With rides, a water park, and great food it’s a must stop on your next road trip.

 Have you been to Silverwood Theme Park yet?
 If you’re planning on visiting Coeur d Alene or Sandpoint Idaho on a road trip, it’s a must stop for sure.
 Let us show you what like to do when we’re there.

 We moved to Boise a few years ago, and recently bought a cabin in Sandpoint because it is so gorgeous there!
 Last summer we discovered Silverwood and had so much fun together!
 I took all three of my girls there to go on all the roller coasters, then we discovered there was a waterpark too.

 Not only kids have a blast there but adults as well.
 Visit the lazy river during the afternoon when it is hot outside or relax and let your toddlers enjoy their splash pads at Boulder Beach.
 Idaho is Known For fun and beauty, there is something for everyone in this park just North of Coeur d’Alene in our gorgeous state.

 I have teens.
 Ok an almost adult, teen, and tween daughters to be specific.
 It is hard to find an amusement park and/or waterpark they all can enjoy together.
 This has been a great one for all of us.

 I will admit, I do not do a lot of the riding…I leave that to them. 😉 BUT I do love that I can hang out with them, enjoy a funnel cake together, and chat before and after they’ve enjoyed some adrenaline.

 - With any theme park you should get acquainted with it and all that it offers.